shakyShane/actor-js/readme.md

 - `Stop`, `context.stop()` or `PoisonPill`
     - [x] postStop is called on instance
-    - [ ] actor is removed from the internal system register
+    - [x] actor is removed from the internal system register
     - [ ] `Terminated` is sent to watchers
-    - [ ] path is free to be used again
+    - [x] path is free to be used again

 - graceful stop [http://doc.akka.io/docs/akka/current/scala/actors.html#Graceful_Stop](http://doc.akka.io/docs/akka/current/scala/actors.html#Graceful_Stop)
     - [ ] `become()` - designate a new handler for future messages

-### IActor References, Paths and Addresses
+### Actor References, Paths and Addresses

 - [x] `actorOf()` only ever creates a new actor, and it creates it as a direct child of the context on which this method is invoked (which may be any actor or actor system).